scipy-conference/scipy_proceedings/review_criteria.md

 ## Novelty and Impact

-- The work should employ new or innovative methods or approaches to a problem.
+- Assume that the novelty of the conceptual work described in the paper has been assessed by the Program Committee.
-- The work should advance the state of a scientific domain, the practice of scientific computing itself, or another subject area within the scope of the conference.
+  The paper should advance the state of a scientific domain, the practice of scientific computing itself, or another subject area within the scope of the conference.